sindresorhus/open/readme.md

 On Windows, you have to explicitly specify an app for it to be able to wait.

+> [!WARNING]
+> When opening URLs in browsers while the browser is already running, the `wait` option will not work as expected.
+Browsers use a single-instance architecture where new URLs are passed to the existing process, causing the command to exit immediately.
+Use the `newInstance` option on macOS to force a new browser instance, or avoid using `wait` with browsers.

 ##### background <sup>(macOS only)</sup>

 Type: `boolean`\